freednara/NextGenENOS/docs/FIELD_DESCRIPTIONS_TEMPLATE.md

 **Object Description**:

 ```
-Customer shipping address book for StoreConnect orders.
+Customer shipping address book for ENOS orders.
 Users can save multiple addresses (e.g., "Home Office", "Main Warehouse") and mark one as default.
 Addresses are linked to customer accounts and used during checkout for order fulfillment.
 ```

 ### **View_Tracking\_\_c Object**